factory24/course-directory/partner-courses/README.md

 For students a Microsoft or IBM certification doesn't just guarantee an internship with a Factory24 partner, it will also increase employability probability once internship is completed under our high quality mentors and high-performance companies.

 To join the Factory24 as a partner course facilitator we consider `your years of expericence in your field of application`, `how manage hours a week you can commit to the role`, `your facilitation style` and `your overall vision for the course(s) you'll be managing`.
 We currently work with a wide range of facilitators covering over 5 difference technology stacks.
-To get started with a role send an email to **factory24@protonmail.com** and you'll be advised on next steps.
+To get started with a role send an email to **factory24@protonmail.com**

 As a student or facilitator you will likely run into issues regarding some courses.
 We welcome all the feedback that will improve how we offer courses, the courses we offer and the potential impact of each course.
 To provide feedback on any issues that might arise in the duration of your study we suggest several ways to share your feedback.